How We Sold Our Car and Became a Biking Family

 For one, our garage had a bit of an identity crisis.
 Suddenly freed of its main duty of housing our car, our garage underwent a transformation and emerged as the bike stable, with convenient storage for all our bikes, strollers, wagons, and bike gear.
 In addition to acquiring a new hangout space, it’s now much faster and easier to gear up for bike riding—another way this lifestyle change has reduced the “transactional cost” required for any given bike journey.

 Speaking of making space, another welcome change was having more free time.
-When we owned a car, we had a tendency to plan out every weekend with a trip.
+With a car, we had a tendency to plan out every weekend with a trip.
 In fact, we didn’t realize it, but our car was enabling us to overbook ourselves on a fairly consistent basis.
 Whether visiting inlaws an hour away, or seeing a new park in another city, each car trip individually seemed like a good idea, but the net effect of driving around (especially with a toddler!) resulted in us feeling depleted.
-Now, our weekends are usually “free”, leaving much-needed space for spontaneous bike adventures and catching up around the house.
+Without a car, our weekends became “free”, leaving much-needed space for spontaneous bike adventures and catching up around the house.

 Reimagining Errands